January 31, 2020

 JOHNNY COOL (1963)

-A surprising box office success, this one-hundred-three-minute film, distributed by United Artists, produced by Peter "Rat Pack" Lawford, and directed by William Asher, has some believability issues and its mix of comedic and criminal elements simply lessens the impact of contract assassins.
+A surprising box office success, this one-hundred-three-minute film, distributed by United Artists, produced by Peter "Rat Pack" Lawford, and directed by William Asher, Miss Montgomery's third husband, has some believability issues and its mix of comedic and gangster elements simply lessens the impact of contract assassins.
 Borderline tongue and cheek, it is lightyears away from the wallop two years earlier by, Blast of Silence.
-However, Asher does a fine job with pacing and lending authenticity is location shooting.
-The film’s violence is not visually brutal, but gets the point across and may have set a new trend for assassins without a moral conscience.
+However, Asher does a fine job with pacing and lending authenticity with location shooting.
+The film’s violence is not visually brutal but gets the point across and may have set a new trend for assassins without a moral conscience.
 Helping sell that point is Henry Silva’s definitive, smirking performance.
 A Billy May jazz score also provides the right amount of kick when needed.
 It could be argued Silva did for contract killers what James Coburn did for spies with his Derek Flint character.
+This movie gets better after the first viewing.

 Silva certainly carries this film, in the early stages of his typecast career—he was even intimidating as a mobster in the Jerry Lewis comedy, Cinderfella.
 Silva’s emotionally detached persona advanced the type to a higher violent quotient by the late Twentieth Century.
 At certain angles or lighting, his facial structure may appear as though he had reconstructive surgery after a serious face plant.
 A face he will eventually mature into.
 His eyes seemingly lack any iris, just giant pupils.